microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/box.md

 ## Reinforcement

-We recommend add 1 or 2 layers of cardboard on the surface that will hold the buttons and joystick.
+We recommend adding 1 or 2 layers of cardboard on the surface that will hold the buttons and joystick.

 - [ ] cut out additional cardboard sheets.